 It’s situated in Moti Nagar, New Delhi.
-Samosas here cost between 20-30 INR on average and they have over 20 varieties of the snack.
-The Chocolate Samosa is one that costs the most but even that’s just 40 INR.
-They also serve a couple of other snack items but their Samosas are the clear showstoppers.
+Samosas here cost between INR 20-30 on average and they have over 20 varieties of the snack.
+The Chocolate Samosa is one that costs the most but even that’s just INR 40.
+They also serve a couple of other snack items but their samosas are the clear showstoppers.

 Kallu Nihari (Old Delhi)

-If you’re a Delhi’ite, you’re one of the many who had the fortune of being served by Kallu Mian.
-It’s been 4 years since the sad demise of Kallu Mian, but his legacy is still going strong, thanks to his children.
+If you’re a Delhiite, you’re one of the many who had the fortune of being served by Kallu Mian.
+While Kallu Mian passed away in 2016, his legacy is still going strong, thanks to his children.
 Kallu Nihari is definitely one of the best places to eat great kebabs.
 But if you want to eat the best possible Nihari you can get, this is where you should be.

-It’s been 71 years since this establishment came into existence.
-Definitely one of the pioneers of Fruit Sandwich.
+It’s been 71 years since this establishment came into existence and definitely one of the pioneers of Fruit Sandwich.
 Never tried a fruit sandwich?
 Oh well, let Jain Coffee House pop your cherry in that regard then.
 You can have the fruit sandwiches toasted too.
-They serve a pineapple sandwich, banana sandwich and mixed fruit sandwich amongst many others.
-You will always be spoilt for choices, that’s for sure.
+They serve a pineapple sandwich, banana sandwich, mixed fruit sandwich amongst many others.
+You’ll always be spoilt for choices, that’s for sure.

 The place is situated in New Delhi’s Chawri Bazaar.
-It might be hard to find the place, but ask any local and they will surely be able to help you out with the directions.
+It might be hard to find the place, but ask any local and they’ll surely be able to help you out with the directions.

 Would you try fruit with kulfi?
 Or kulfi with fruit?
 Or kulfi inside a fruit?
 Don’t answer that.
 We’re telling you that you definitely should.
-Kuremal Mohal Lal Kulfi Wale is where you get authentic fruit flavoured kulfi.
+Kuremal Mohan Lal Kulfi Wale is where you get authentic fruit-flavored kulfi.
 How?
-Well, their kulfi’s are literally prepared inside various fruits.
+Well, their kulfis are literally prepared inside various fruits.
 This tiny and cosy establishment is nestled in Chawri Bazaar, New Delhi.

-You can select from a wide range of fruit bases including Orange, Pomegranate, Pineapple and WaterMelon, amongst others.
-While they are primarily famous for their concept of stuffed Kulfi, they do also have regular stick kulfis and faloodas too.
+You can select from a wide range of fruit bases including orange, pomegranate, pineapple, and watermelon amongst others.
+While they’re primarily famous for their concept of stuffed kulfi, they do also have regular stick kulfis and faloodas too.
 If you’re in Delhi, this place is highly recommended for even those who don’t have a sweet tooth.

-P.S – They also have some interesting flavours like Imli and Pudina Masala.
+PS: They also have some interesting flavors like Imli and Pudina Masala!

 Rajinder Da Dhaba